adashiyj/personal-website/content/aboutme.md

 description: "A brief introduction of myself."
 ---

+Hi, my name is Ada.
+I'm originally from Yunnan, China, and I've been living in the Netherlands (mostly in Amsterdam) for almost four years.

+You might be wondering why a Chinese person has an English/European name.
+My mom actually named me Ada after her favorite character in *Cold Mountain*.
+It’s a little unusual, but I go by both Ada and 施雨伽, feel free to use whichever you like!

-Hi!
-I’m Ada, a big fan of Baymax from *Big Hero 6* and a final-year research master’s student aiming for a PhD in social robotics starting Fall 2026.
+I'm a big fan of Baymax from *Big Hero 6* and a final-year research master’s student aiming for a PhD in social robotics starting Fall 2026.
 I’m fascinated by how people perceive and interact with social robots.

 Right now, I’m a research intern on a robots and social influence project led by Professor Jochen Peter, where I program multiple [NAO](https://aldebaran.com/en/nao6/) robots, my tiny “colleagues” who never complain (well, almost).